jmf-nyu/miap_diglit/docs/pwd.md

 $ `pwd`

-When navigating files and directories in the terminal, `pwd` shows where you are in the filesystem.
+When navigating through files and directories in the terminal, `pwd` shows where you are in the filesystem.

+## Flags

 ## Output
 The `ls` command has many different kinds of outputs as described below: